Best CRM for Construction Companies: 12 Tools Ranked for 2026

 • Mobile app with business card scanner and check-in

-Tradeoff: Zoho's construction fit depends on adding multiple Zoho apps (Projects, Books, Invoice) which increases total cost and complexity.
-The individual apps are solid but the cross-app experience is not as seamless as a natively integrated platform like Agiled or Buildertrend.
+Tradeoff: Zoho's construction fit depends on stacking multiple Zoho apps (Projects, Books, Invoice), which raises total cost and complexity.
+The cross-app experience is not as seamless as a natively integrated platform like Agiled or Buildertrend.

 11. Jobber: Easiest Setup for Small Service Contractors

-Jobber is designed for home service businesses (roofing, landscaping, HVAC, electrical, plumbing) with fewer than 15 employees.
+Jobber is designed for home service businesses, including HVAC, electrical, plumbing, landscaping, and small remodelers, with fewer than 15 employees.
 It combines basic CRM with quoting, scheduling, invoicing, and a client hub in an interface that takes about 30 minutes to learn.

 Key features for construction:

-• Quote creation with line items and optional items
+• Quote creation with line items and optional add-ons

 • Drag-and-drop scheduling calendar